-Usually, a dog’s breath is known to stink of fish, poop, urine, acetone, ammonia, sewer, garbage, dead animals, rotting cheese, blood, and other similar smells.
+Typically, a dog’s breath can have unpleasant odors resembling fish, feces, urine, acetone, ammonia, sewage, garbage, decaying animals, rotting cheese, blood, or similar smells.

-A dog’s breath, just like human breath, should smell of nothing in particular.
+A dog’s breath, just like human breath, should not have a distinct smell

 Is bad dog breath a symptom or a medical condition?

-Stinky dog breath is a symptom as well as a medical condition, depending on what it smells like.
+Stinky dog breath can be a symptom or a medical condition, depending on the smell.

-Halitosis is a medical condition where the dog suffers from chronic bad breath due to disease and poor oral hygiene.
-If a dog’s teeth are not brushed properly, it can lead to plaque and tartar buildup that causes a bad smell.
+Halitosis is a medical condition where dogs suffer from chronic bad breath due to disease and poor oral hygiene.
+When a dog’s teeth are not properly brushed, plaque and tartar can build up, leading to a foul smell.

-In some cases, certain specific smells may indicate that something is wrong with the dog’s internal organs.
+In some cases, specific odors from a dog’s breath may indicate a problem with their internal organs.
 It could be a symptom of something more serious, like tumors or kidney disease.

 A study even showed that there seems to be a correlation between bad breath in the human owner and their dog.